soopertramp/MySQL-Assignments/README.md

 </details>
 <br>

-### 17. write a query to find total number of products in each category.
+### 17. write a query to find total number of products in each category. :question:
 <details><summary>
 :arrow_forward: View Answer
 </summary>